DRAKKKS/True-Healing/README.md

-True Healing is a mod made for me and my friends.
-It's not meant to be used on its own, and should not be assumed as a standalone, fully finished mod.
+True Healing is a mod made for me and my friends, it's made with McCreator so use at your own risk.